shakfu/py-js/README.md

 ## BUGS

+- [ ] PyAtom extension is still buggy and can intermittently cause crashes
 - [ ] Sending from the `api` can make max unstable.
 Keep it simple and investigate.

 ## TODO